vasilring/Inventory-Management-System/README.md

 | BuyProduct           | Buy product from a company                                                                  | [BuyProduct], [Product name], [Quantity]                                                     |
 | FilterProductBy      | Filter products by name (cream, lipstick, or perfume), by price (ascending or descending), or by both name and price (ascending or descending)  | [FilterProducts], [Price/Name], [ACS||DESC/CREAM||LIPSTICK], [ACS/DESC]           |

+## Command Exceptions

+The following commands are available in the system, and they throw specific exceptions in certain conditions:

+- `RegisterUser`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the password does not meet the required criteria.

+- `Login`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the user does not exist or if the password is incorrect.

+- `Logout`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if no user is currently logged in.

+- `CreateInventory`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the user tries to create an inventory for another company.

+- `CreateCream`, `CreatePerfume`, `CreateLipstick`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the user tries to create a product for another company.
+  - Throws an exception if the price or quantity is negative.

+- `ChangeProductValue`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the product does not exist.
+  - Throws an exception if the new price or quantity is negative.

+- `RemoveProduct`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the product does not exist.

+- `ShowInventoryStock`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the inventory does not exist.

+- `ShowProductById`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the product with the specified ID does not exist.

+- `ChangePassword`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the new password does not meet the required criteria.

+- `BuyProduct`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the quantity to buy is negative or exceeds the available quantity in the inventory.

+- `FilterProductsBy`:
+  - Throws an exception if the number of parameters is incorrect.
+  - Throws an exception if the product name does not exist in the system.

+Please refer to the actual code implementation for more detailed exception handling.

 ## Sample Input without exception handling
 ```none
 RegisterUser, vasilring, Vasil, Lyubenov, C!8AFeq#(v69G&*, SkyLife, Manager